Political Science Internships

 Students are responsible for arranging their internships.
 Typically, students contact the organization where they plan to be an intern and make the arrangements with a member of the faculty to receive credit.
 The Department of Political Science awards credit only for political-related work, such as working on a campaign, lobbying activities, or working in a government office.
 Students must complete the appropriate paperwork with Academic Enrichment and then have the completed application signed by a faculty member of the Department of Political Science.
 Details about other requirements for the internship, such as keeping a journal or writing a paper, must be arranged with the faculty member.

 Internships can provide life-changing experiences and supplement classroom learning.
 Assuming that a suitable internship can be arranged, the Political Science Department offers one semester credit for each 60 hours of work.
-The following is a brief list of places to look for internship opportunities.

 - Montana’s Members of Congress often rely on student interns.
 Students should make inquiries through the local field offices, or by contacting them directly (United States Senate or United States House of Representatives).